vitalets/playwright-bdd/docs/writing-features/chatgpt.md

 And then use the following **ChatGPT prompt template**:
 ```
-Generate BDD scenarios for the following user story:
+Generate BDD scenarios in Gherkin for the following user story:

 {user story description}